michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0062.md

 - n: an activity that is diverting and that holds the attention
 - n: a feeling of delight at being entertained
 ### Family
+- amusement: amusements+
-amusement: amusements+;amuse: amused, amusement, amuses, amusing, amusive;amused: amusedly;amusing: amusingest, amusingly;amusive: amusively
+- amuse: amused, amusement, amuses, amusing, amusive
+- amused: amusedly
+- amusing: amusingest, amusingly
+- amusive: amusively
 ### Examples
 - Thanks to CSPAN, which let us publish their portraits for our own amusement, here’s a non-official power ranking, from worst to best:
 - Meanwhile, in the Kremlin, Putin is as securely in power as ever and must be watching with amusement.